 - Learn together!
-Transforming disrespect requires dealing with challenging feelings in healthy ways and learning constructive ways to use and share power. - Model respectful words and actions, and your children/teens will notice and learn! - Work on your family feelings vocabulary. - Create a calm down plan. - Practice deep breathing to calm down. - Teach assertive communication through I-messages such as "I feel \\\\\\ (insert feeling word) when you\\\\\ (name the words or actions that upset you) because ." - Teach your child/teen positive ways to seek control or power. - Teach your child/teen to repair harm.
+Transforming disrespect requires dealing with challenging feelings in healthy ways and learning constructive ways to use and share power.

+- Model respectful words and actions, and your teen will notice and learn!

+- Work on your family feelings vocabulary.

+- Create a calm down plan.

+- Practice deep breathing to calm down.

+• Teach assertive communication through I-messages such as "I feel (insert feeling word) when you (name the words or actions that upset you) because "

-• End the day with love.
-Often when a child/teen acts disrespectfully they feel bad about themselves; spend one-on-one time with your child/teen to remind them they are loved no matter what choices they make.
+- Teach your teen positive ways to seek control or power. - Talk through ethical dilemmas either from friends' or neighbors' lives or in local or national news.
+Make sure you talk about choices and outcomes, tying cause to effect. - Teach your teen to repair harm. - End the day with love.
+Often when a teen acts disrespectfully they feel bad about themselves; spend one-on-one time with your teen to remind them they are loved no matter what choices they make.

-Tip Create a signal you each can use when you or your child/teen or both are taken over with challenging feelings.
+Tip Create a signal you each can use when you or your teen or both are taken over with challenging feelings.
 You might say, "I need a minute!" or "Code red!"
 Practice using it so that it becomes a habit that you take a pause when angry or upset before responding.